stevencombs/retrocombs.github.io/_posts/2020/2020-10-25-retrocombs-plus4-chapter5-numbers-calculations.md

 ## Final Thoughts

-This chapter provides very cursory basics of number and calculations.
+This chapter provides the cursory basics of number and calculations.
 I recommend you check out more functions on page 151 in the user's manual.
-Of particular interest is that most of these same things can be done using the Python interpreter on a modern computer.
-On that note, the concepts used here will help anyone just learning to program.
+Of particular interest is that most of the examples I provide can be accomplished using the [Python](https://www.python.org/) interpreter on a modern computer.
+On that note, the concepts used here will help anyone who wants to learn program BASICs (pun intended).

 ## Join the Fun